 I tend to answer the same questions over and over again from clients reaching out for sleep training help.
 The one I get most often is, “Will sleep training harm my baby’s attachment to me as their mother?”
-Even once a mother knows logically that her child has a sleep issue and that everyone would be better off if baby was able to get the sleep they so desperately needed, Moms can’t help but wonder about all those google searches that brought up the supposed harm sleep training causes to babies.
-Even after she’s explored the studies showing that sleep training is safe and highly beneficial to babies, the question still nags — will sleep training make my baby less attached to me?
+Even when a mother knows logically that her child has a sleep issue.
+And that everyone would be better off if baby was able to get the sleep they so desperately needed.
+Moms still can’t help but wonder about all those google searches that bring up the supposed harm sleep training causes to babies.
+She may have even explored the studies showing that sleep training is safe, and highly beneficial to babies.
+However, the question still nags — will sleep training make my baby less attached to me?

-While I can show you study after study proving the safety and efficacy of sleep training, and show you articles debunking the myth that crying for the purposes of sleep training harms babies, I want to share what some of the moms who have gone through The Baby Sleep Trainer Program + Support have said in our Facebook group:
+I can show you study after study proving the safety and efficacy of sleep training.
+And show you articles debunking the myth that crying for the purposes of sleep training harms babies.
+But what I want to share is what some of the moms who have gone through The Baby Sleep Trainer Program + Support have said in our Facebook group…

 “My attachment with my baby after sleep training is completely unchanged.
 I was SO worried about this.
 If anything, sleeping better — for them and me! — has made our relationship only stronger because their wake time is happy and well-rested.”